spachec0/livenessDetection/README.md

 This repository contains resources for training and evaluating a liveness detection model.
 The primary components include Jupyter notebooks for experimentation, model files, and a script for  webcam integration.

-You can find the report for the report for the challenge [here](https://github.com/spachec0/livenessDetection/blob/master/TC_AppSec_Biometrics_report.pdf).
+You can find the report for the challenge [here](https://github.com/spachec0/livenessDetection/blob/master/TC_AppSec_Biometrics_report.pdf).

 ## Directory Structure